Cray-HPE/docs-csm/install/configure_management_network.md

 Currently CANU ***does not*** automatically create site connections (LAGs/uplink interfaces or default routes).

-Hence you need to manually configure the uplinks for site connections as well as default routes.
+Hence, administrators need to manually configure the uplinks for site connections as well as default routes.

 Example configuration:

-NOTE: these are very simplistic examples and depending on your install scenario you may need to also configure LAG's etc.
+**NOTE:** These are very simplistic examples and depending on the install scenario, administrators may need to also configure LAGs, etc.

 ***Mellanox***